Preface > Monte Carlo Simulation Basics > A Stochastic Model

 This example demonstrates almost all of the steps in a Monte Carlo simulation.
 The deterministic model is simply D-(A+B+C).
 We are using uniform distributions to generate the values for each input.
 All we need to do now is press the "calculate" button a few thousand times, record all the results, create a histogram to visualize the data, and calculate the probability that the parts cannot be assembled.

 Of course, you don't want to do this manually.
-That is why there is so much software (including Excel add-ins) for automating Monte Carlo simulation.
+That is why you use software (including Excel add-ins) to automate the Monte Carlo simulation.

 [ Back to Monte Carlo Simulation Basics ] Previous Topic